temporalio/sdk-dotnet/src/Temporalio.Extensions.OpenTelemetry/README.md

 ### How Workflow Tracing Works

-On workflow inbound calls for executing a workflow, handling a signal, or handling a query, a new diagnostic activity is created _only when not replaying_ (query is never considered "replaying" in this case) but a new diagnostic workflow activity wrapper is always created with the context from the Temporal header (i.e. the diagnostic activity created on client workflow start).
+On workflow inbound calls for executing a workflow, handling a signal, handling a query, or handling an update, a new diagnostic activity is created _only when not replaying_ (query is never considered "replaying" in this case) but a new diagnostic workflow activity wrapper is always created with the context from the Temporal header (i.e. the diagnostic activity created on client workflow start).
 Although the diagnostic activity is started-then-stopped immediately, it becomes the parent for diagnostic activities in that same-worker-process cached workflow instance.
 Workflows are removed from cache (and therefore replayed from beginning on next run) when they throw an exception or are forced out of the cache for LRU reasons.

-Diagnostic activities created for signals and queries are parented to the client-outbound diagnostic activity that started the workflow, and only _linked_ to the client-outbound diagnostic activity that invoked the signal/query.
+Diagnostic activities created for signals, queries, and updates are parented to the client-outbound diagnostic activity that started the workflow, and only _linked_ to the client-outbound diagnostic activity that invoked the signal/query/update.

-If a workflow fails or if a workflow task fails (i.e. workflow suspension due to workflow/signal exception that was not a Temporal exception), a _new_ diagnostic activity is created representing that failure.
+If a workflow/update fails or if a workflow task fails (i.e. workflow suspension due to workflow/signal/update exception that was not a Temporal exception), a _new_ diagnostic activity is created representing that failure.
 The diagnostic activity representing the run of the workflow is not only already completed (as they all are) but it may not even be created because this could be replaying on a different worker.

 Outbound calls from a workflow for scheduling an activity, scheduling a local activity, starting a child, signalling a child, or signalling an external workflow will create a diagnostic activity _only when not replaying_.
 This is then